ci-plugins/document/reference/faqs/pipeline-faqs.md

 ![img](../../.gitbook/assets/image-20220301101202-Lkelb.png)

 Not enabled.
 This monitoring is meaningless and does not affect scheduling.
-Special monitoring systems such as Blue Whale monitoring are recommended.
+Special monitoring systems such as BK monitoring are recommended.

 If you want to enable: